Benniphx/configs/README.md

     bin/install_nvim

-Installs Neovim and Vundle, and updates the (Neo)vim plugins.
+This installs Neovim and Vundle, and updates the (Neo)vim plugins.

+### Tmux

+    bin/install_tmux

+This installs also tmux plugin manager

 ### Sublime Text 3

     bin/install_subl

-Using `-f` will override the currently installed user packages.
+Running with `-f` will override the currently installed user packages (!).

 ### Devenv